Thesis and Dissertation Preparation and Submission Timeline

 - Authors asked to make substantial revisions may need the approval of their academic advisor, as well as each member of their committee.

-- In some cases a second jury or defense may be required for approval.
+- In some cases a second defense may be required for approval.

 In the case where some or all committee members will not be available to sign bound copies of the manuscript at a later date, authors may make copies of the approval page available in advance.
 The decision to sign at this time is at the discretion of the committee members.